List of Contents

 Simply because the festival of Holi traces back its roots of origin around these narrow lanes of Vrindavan which is a part of the Braj area.
 It is believed that Lord Krishna as a small child always used to compare his and Radha’s complexion and complain about his dark complexion to his mother.
 His mother gave him the idea about colouring Radha with colours so that both of them would be of the same colour.
 Krishna implemented this and since then the festival of Holi is celebrated.

 In present day each year Holi, is not just a festival here but is a spectacular celebration with colours and flowers.
 Hundreds and thousands of people come from around the globe to witness it.
-However, monkeys and cows also share the roads with you and one is quite susceptible to attacks by any of these.
+Here is the list of important dates for celebrating and witnessing the festival celebration in Vrindavan.

 ..and as I refer ‘Living God’ of Vrindavan where better than this place to be one with them and feel their presence.
 Visit Vrindavan this Holi!